 Flight members should not start their engines until directed by the Flight Lead.

-Flight members are responsible for ensuring that the correct checklist is followed for start-up, given the nature of start being performed.
+Flight members are responsible for ensuring that the correct checklist is followed for start-up,

 Flight members should report the conclusion of their start check-lists at the earliest possible convenience.